Dewey Martin (musician): Eighties revival and beyond

 During the mid-1980s Martin briefly worked with Pink Slip and the Meisner-Roberts Band.
-In the late 80's while touring with Roberts and Meisner, he decided to stay a few extra nights in San Antonio following a gig for the San Antonio Jaycees to see his buddy, musician Augie Myers.
-Martin told concert producer/musician Raven Alan St. John he had been robbed by hotel maids at the Sierra Royale Suites and couldn't pay for the extra nights.
+In the late 80's while touring with Roberts and Meisner, Martin told concert producer/musician Raven Alan St. John he had been robbed by hotel maids at the Sierra Royale Suites and couldn't pay for the extra nights.
 The hotel comped him for two more nights and fired one maid.

 He also played with Buffalo Springfield Revisited, the band formed by original bass player, Bruce Palmer.
 During the early 1990s Martin revived the mantle under the name "Buffalo Springfield Again" with Bruce Palmer and Joe Dickinson (father of singer Laura Dickinson) for further live work but retired around 1998.
-Since then he spent time developing his own drum rim.

 In 1997 Martin invented and filed a patent application for a drum with a three-part rim that could be used to make three different rimshot sounds.
 He received patent 5,834,667 on this drum on Nov 10, 1998; the patent was issued to him under his legal name, Walter M.D.
 Midkiff.

-In 1997 Dewey was inducted into The Rock and Roll Hall of Fame along with Buffalo Springfield.
+In 1997 Martin was inducted into The Rock and Roll Hall of Fame along with Buffalo Springfield.

-In 2008 Martin joined the cast of Matt Alan's live Internet radio program, OUTLAW RADIO.
-His unique personality, fascinating stories, and quirky wit soon endeared him to the show's worldwide audience.
-A special three-hour tribute to "The Great Dewey Martin" was broadcast Saturday, February 9, produced by Matt Alan, and featuring tributes by those who knew and loved him, including record producer John Hill, author Burl Barer, Prescott Niles of The Knack, Micky Dolenz of The Monkees, media legend Shadoe Stevens, and many more.
-The program is available in the archives at Outlawradiousa.com.

 Death

-Martin died on January 31, 2009.
+Martin died on February 1, 2009.
 His body was found the next day by a roommate in his Van Nuys apartment.
 Longtime friend Lisa Lenes said Martin had health problems in previous years, and she believed he died of natural causes.
 He was 68.